ws1227/YJSafeKVO/README.md

 }];
 ```

 The foo is consider as a sender, when foo's name sets new value, it sends changes to the block.
+Also calling `[PACK(foo, name) stop]` to stop posting value changes.

 <br>